mosujiba/JMparser/README.md

 # JMparser
 The program is meant to be run on a JMDict XML file.
+It creates the XML word file used in korewanani.com.
+The JMDict file contains alot of useful data, but most of it is not needed for a simple Japanese vocabulary quiz.
+JMparser will filter the JMDict file to create a new trimmed-down XML file containing only the following data: English words and their Japanese translations in hiragana, katakana, and kanji.